JuanMartinFajardo/Encryption_system/README.md

 # WatDcrypt: A Positional Frequency-Map Encryption System

-WatDcrypt is a and probabilistic encryption algorithm.
+WatDcrypt is a probabilistic encryption algorithm.
 Unlike traditional ciphers that substitute characters (e.g., 'a' → 'X'), this system encrypts the **structural positions** of each character within the message.

 The final ciphertext is not a string of text, but a **frequency map** (a histogram) that describes the randomly generated numbers used to "draw" the message's structure.
 Encrypting the same message twice will produce two different, valid ciphertexts.